 When you use a publically accessible, 3rd party application (like Google Docs) or upload a file to a shared file storage service (like the new Google Drive), who owns the file?

 A related question is what are the security risks and liability of storing your information on open 3rd party platforms?
-(For clarity, an open 3rd party platform is available by the general public, and differs from a private managed service operated specifically for a business).
+(For clarity, an open 3rd party platform is available by the general public, and differs from a privately managed service operated specifically for a business).

-Google recently updated their unified terms of service for all Google products.
+Google recently updated its unified terms of service for all Google products.
 In part it states: "When you upload or otherwise submit content to our Services, you give Google (and those we work with) a worldwide license to use, host, store, reproduce, modify, create derivative works (such as those resulting from translations, adaptations, or other changes that we make so that your content works better with our Services), communicate, publish, publicly perform, publicly display, and distribute such content."

 In other words, Google appears to reserve the right to do anything it pleases with uploaded data.
 Or does it?